“I love you” she/he/they said. What did she/he/they mean?

 People often break love down into four main types: friendship love, familial love, romantic love, and spiritual or Godly love.
 But surely there’s a common element within those loves — if they all truly deserve the label of “love”.

-Friendship love implies affection, attachment, enjoyment of the loved one’s company, loyalty, and a devotion to the loved one’s well-being.
+Friendship love implies affection, attachment, enjoyment of the loved one’s company, loyalty, and an active devotion to the loved one’s well-being.
 Familial love follows the same basic formula, but the bonds are often deeper and less conditioned upon how well the loved one treats the lover or how much the two have in common (outside of the love).

 Romantic love is trickier.
 I say I love you, but within that I mean that I want to tackle you and romp with you naked and madcap upon my bed.
 I say I love you, but I want to have your body and the part of your mind/heart attached to sexual pleasure and affection all to myself.
 I say I love you, but in the same breath I whisper that I need you, that I cannot go on without you.
 I say I love you and want to make you happy and satisfy all your needs, but I’m assuming you will do the same for me.
 I say I love you and no one else, but love isn’t supposed to be so selfish, so clubbish, so isolating.